-A student wishing to earn an undergraduate or graduate certificate at San Francisco State University is expected to follow the basic university requirements and procedures outlined herein.
-In addition, the prescribed program requirements of the desired certificate must be completed.
-More detailed information regarding a specific certificate may be obtained by contacting the academic unit offering the program.
+A student wishing to earn an undergraduate or graduate certificate at San Francisco State University is expected to follow University requirements and procedures outlined herein and complete the prescribed program requirements of the desired certificate.

 Purpose of Certificate Programs

-A certificate program is a coherent set of academic courses that does not lead to a degree, but is focused on a substantial area of study that may be practically oriented toward skills and/or occupations.
-Such a program is designed to meet special needs, especially those with a limited time to learn specific subjects, concepts, skills, and competencies.
+A certificate program is a coherent set of academic courses that does not lead to a degree but focuses on a substantial area of study that may be practically oriented toward skills and/or occupations.
+Such a program is designed to meet special needs, especially those with limited time to learn specific subjects, concepts, skills, and competencies.
 The award of a certificate means the holder has completed the required courses and related work at an acceptable level of academic accomplishment.
-The certificate indicates to a prospective employer that the university validates the particular program of study.
-It neither credentials nor licenses the student, nor does it guarantee the ability of the student to put into practice what has been studied.
+The certificate indicates to a prospective employer that the University validates the particular program of study.

 Acceptance to Certificate Programs